poteto/hiring-without-whiteboards/README.md

 - [ASI Data Science](https://www.asidatascience.com/careers) | London, UK | Project to work at home, general technical questions, pair programming with engineers
 - [ASOS](https://www.asoscareers.com) | London, UK | Take home or in-person code refactoring exercise, in-person walk-though of solution including software craftsmanship principles and design decisions, in-person freestyle architecture walk-through
 - [Ataccama](https://jobs.ataccama.com) | Prague, Czech Republic | Face to face interview (skype or onsite), coding task for 30 min, meeting with team members
-- [aTech Media](https://atech.media) | London, UK | Face to face interview, review of existing open source contributions or, if none are available, asked to write a library for something that interests them
 - [Atlan](https://atlan.com) | New Delhi, India | A mini project (to be done within 8 days), followed by a discussion with the team you're applying to.
 Then as the final step, a call with one of the founders.
 - [Auto1](https://www.auto1-group.com/jobs) | Berlin, DE | Series of Skype interviews which covers general technical questions, followed by a take-home assignment
 - [Automattic](https://automattic.com/work-with-us/) | Remote | short take-home code test, then a part-time, paid project.